Anita Ayoob: Career

 In 1994 she was cast by Salim Chandan in his production film Prem Chakra co-starring with Deepak Tijori, Ashok Saraf, Sophia Khan, Arun Bakshi, Jackie Bhantu and Musaddique the film's music was composed by Rajesh Roshan and directed by Mustanseer but the film was shelved.

 Then film director Jan Mohammad cast Anita in his film Sub Ke Baap along with Mohsin Khan, Moin Akhtar, Sabeetha Perera, Shafi Muhammad Shah and Saud the film was a super hit at box office.
 When director Hasnain saw Anita in film Sub Ke Baap then he immediately cast her along with Mustafa Qureshi, Naghma, Shafqat Cheema, Nargis and Umer Shareef in film Chalti Ka Naam Gari the film did well at the box office and was silver jubilee.

 Then she worked in film Maria with Ali Haider and her role received positive reviews.
 In 1995 she appeared in show Hip Hip Hurray Season 1 on STN the show was hosted by Umer Shareef in which she received an award for her performance from Umer Shareef.

 Later she worked with Dev Anand again in film Gangster in 1995 which was a box office success.
 The same year she worked in drama Doosra Raasta which aired on PTV.

 In 1997, she appeared in lead role as Marilee in drama Waqt Ka Aasman and she portrayed the role of a modern and educated student.
 In 1998, she portrayed the role of Anita in musical drama Yeh Jahan and she was cast with Adnan Siddiqui the drama was written and directed by Riffat Humayoun.

 She had a long and successful career in India and Pakistan after appearing in some movies and she also worked in popular dramas in Pakistan which aired on PTV and then she moved to New York and settled there with her family.

 In New York she hosted morning shows and guest shows on AT&T TV.

 Personal life

-During the shooting of film Bulund with Salman Khan before it was titled Nihatta during the production Salman fell in love with Anita but she respectfully rejected him then he kept harassing her and implying they should be involved so she left the film.
+During the shooting of film Bulund with Salman Khan before it was titled Nihatta during the production, Salman fell in love with Anita but she respectfully rejected him; then he kept harassing her and implied that they should be involved so she left the film.

 Ayoob married Saumil Patel, an Indian Gujarati businessman in 1995.
 After her marriage, she moved to New York.
-She has a son named Shazer with Saumil Patel.
-After her divorce with Patel, she married Subak Majeed, a Pakistani businessman.
-She also has a brother actor Sherry Malik and actress Amber Ayub is her sister.
+She has a son named Shazer with Patel.
+After her divorce from Patel, she married Subak Majeed, a Pakistani businessman.
+Actress Amber Ayub is her sister.
+Their brother Sherry Malik is also an actor.